mulhermaonocodigo/jeopardy-subdataset-generate/Description.md

     *   `Round` (Game stage)
 *   **Implementation**: I used `sklearn.utils.resample` for efficient, replacement-enabled sampling that respects the proportional weight of every stratum in the original group.

+*   **Iterative Refinement (KL Divergence)**:
+    *   To ensure the generated subcategory is statistically representative, I implemented an iterative check using **Kullback-Leibler (KL) Divergence**.
+    *   The script calculates the KL Divergence for 'category', 'round', and 'value' between the sample and the original group.
+    *   If the divergence exceeds a threshold (0.75), the sampling is retried (up to 10 attempts) to find a subset that minimizes distribution drift.

 ## 4. Distribution Verification & Differences
 The quality of the curation is validated in `verify_subdatasets.py`.
 I explicitly measure how close the subsets are to the original data.